Supersport World Championship

 British Superbike Championship

 The British Superbike Championship (BSB) is a national road racing series held primarily in the United Kingdom.
 Many BSB riders go on to race in the Superbike World Championship and MotoGP; conversely, BSB famously counts former World Superbike and MotoGP riders among its number, which increases the level of competition as well as the series’ great popularity.
 Teams field machines based on production models powered by 4-cylinder engines displacing up to 1000cc, or 2-cylinder engines displacing up to 1200cc, however rider support technology like traction control are forbidden, making the races an even greater test of the riders’ technique.
-In recent years, Kawasaki machines have been at the forefront of the action in BSB, notably taking the championship title in 2018.

 All Japan Road Race Championship